dpc/docker-source-checksum/README.md

 before you even attempt to call `docker build`.
 You can use it as a deterministic content-based ID to avoid rebuilding containers that were already built (eg. by taging them with that checksum).

+# Warnings and missing features

+* don't use it on untrusted `Dockerfiles`
+* the exact checksum is not stable yet and can change between versions
+* `["src1", "src", "dst"]` syntax of `ADD` and `COPY` is not supported (PRs welcome)
+* file modes and ownership is ignored
+* it was put together in 2 hours, so if you plan to use it in production, maybe... review the code or something and tell me it's OK

+Having said that, seems to work great.